joeyism/Commonly-Used-Pyspark-Commands/README.md

 # Commonly Used Pyspark Commands

-The following is a list of commonly used [Pyspark](http://spark.apache.org/docs/latest/api/python/index.html) commands
+The following is a list of commonly used [Pyspark](http://spark.apache.org/docs/latest/api/python/index.html) commands that I have found to be useful.

+DISCLAIMER: These are not the only ways to use these commands.
+There are obviously many other ways.
+These are just ways that I use often and have found to be useful.

 ## Table of Content
 * [`Read and Write`](#read-and-write)